 Any audio or video files shall use MP3 or MP4 format and should be submitted with a virus-scanned USB drive or DVD.
-A USB drive is the preferred.
+A USB drive is preferred.

 If audio or visual evidence (e.g. video, DVD, CD, etc.) is included in the evidence presentation at hearing, the party referencing the materials shall provide the equipment necessary for its presentation.

 Page limits for exhibits will be enforced and are as follows:

 - 50 pages per party for individual exhibits; and